 With Red, Green, Blue (RGB) modulated displays and multispectral Red, Green, Blue, White (RGBW) or tuneable white luminaires temporal colour modulation is also gaining attention.
-Measurement methods to quantify colour (or spectral) TLM and temporal colour modulations have been developed.
-In this project, methods to assess colour- and (multi)spectral TLM have been investigated and demonstrated.
+Measurement methods to quantify colour (or spectral) TLM and temporal colour modulations are currently not available.
+In this project, methods to assess colour- and (multi)spectral TLM will be investigated and demonstrated.